KirillOsenkov/LargeAddressAware/README.md

   </PropertyGroup>
 ```

 Also make sure that the .targets file from the NuPkg is included in your build.
-To do this, build your project using http://msbuildlog.com and search for "LargeAddressAware" in the structured log.
+To do this, build your project using http://msbuildlog.com and search for `$target SetLargeAddressAware` in the structured log.